Dialectical Behavior Therapy

 If you are under a psychiatrist’s treatment, you would need an authorization from your doctor to start DBT.

 Individual therapy: It is like a therapy that you would imagine.
 You can talk about events in your life and your reactions to them.
-At the same time, you can practice how to use a particular DBT skill in your very specific situation.
+At the same time, you can practice how to use a particular DBT skill in your context.

 Group skills training: It is a biweekly training with your peers.
-DBT is a behavior therapy: i.e. you will learn different sets of skills that you might not have tried before and practice it until they become automatic response to certain situations.
-We understand that you are doing the best you can already, but at the same time, we believe that you can use some of the new skills in various instances of your life.
+You will learn different sets of skills that you might not have tried before and practice it until they become automatic response to certain situations.
+We understand that you are doing the best you can already, and at the same time, we believe that you can use some of the new skills in various instances of your life.

-Phone coaching: We want you to use the new skills in the most opportune way.
+Phone coaching (Only available for those who are participating in the one-year comprehensive DBT*) : We want you to use the new skills in the most opportune way.
 In the beginning, even with your knowledge and intention, they might not come available to you in the moment that you need them most.
-If you are participating in comprehensive DBT*, you can then call your individual therapist, who will, in turn, rehearse the skills with you. (*Only available for those who are participating in all modules.)
+If you are participating in comprehensive DBT, you can then call your individual therapist, who will, in turn, rehearse the skills with you.

 Therapists’ consultation: DBT is a demanding therapy for therapists, too.
 To support you most effectively, therapists meet every week to improve our practice.
 This is our commitment to make DBT work for you.